[Exclusive] EU to call out Russian aggression at Kyiv summit

 The EU is planning to firm up criticism of Russian aggression at its next Ukraine summit, as fighting continues to claim lives.

-It plans to call out Moscow for amassing forces on Ukraine's border, in what looked like an imminent invasion, back in spring.
+It plans to call out Moscow for amassing forces on Ukraine's border, in what looked like another imminent invasion, back in spring.

 Join EUobserver today